 About 5% of all tons of bombs dropped on Vietnam during the Vietnam War remain somewhere in Vietnam.
-That is a huge amount of bombs, especially when you consider that it has now been about 46 years since the war with Vietnam ended, and the U.S. bombing of Vietnam stopped.
+That is a huge amount of bombs, especially considering that it has now been about 46 years since the war with Vietnam ended and the U.S. bombing of Vietnam stopped.

 I am not necessarily antiwar, but I can see the lingering effects a war can have on a nation.
 Today Vietnam is a bustling, vibrant place to live and work; Vietnam does have 350,000 unexploded bombs somewhere on its soil.
 Even though the Vietnam war has long ended, the unexploded Vietnam War-era bombs’ will continue to linger as a problem for hundreds of years.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.